SpauriRosso/bomberman-dx/README.md

 - Use the arrow keys to move your character.
 - Place bombs strategically to defeat enemies and clear paths.
-- Collect power-ups and bonuses to enhance your gameplay.

 ## Scoring